mrciolino/wiki-backup/locations/The-Well-Of-Souls.md

 Performed by Spoops, he has used his abilities to perform modifications on living souls.
 This is done by manipulating the underlying energy matrix, modifying the parameters defining the soul.

 Spoops has also performed this surgery on the Divine Soul of the god Gond.
 In that case the soul was separated into many smaller souls which were then tossed into the Well.
 At the end of Campaign 1, Spoops began taking the pieces of Gond's soul and carefully stitching their matricies into Bazzdos, keeping most of Gond's Memory, and all of his Base Personality, and Physical Form, paritioned from the rest of the combined soul.
 Since parts of Gond's soul were not only destroyed but entirely removed from existence, combining his soul with Bazzdos allowed Gond to live once again as a God while keeping Bazzdos as the dominant personality within their shared body.

+## Soulblades
+The Soulblade fighters are an example of how mortals are able to train and use the energy of their own souls to acomplish feats without the use of magic.

+Through the proper technique and skill, they found how to manipulate their own souls and souls of others in ways preciously undiscovered by mortals.